Soulkiller33/Simple-Domain-Finder/README.md

 ### Usage

--Ensure you're in the directory where you installed the program \n -Use full directory path for wordlists to ensure proper functionality
+-Ensure you're in the directory where you installed the program
+-Use full directory path for wordlists to ensure proper functionality